sahiamit1993/sahiamit1993/README.md

 - 👋 Hi, I’m @amit.
-- 👀 I’m interested in data handling.
+- 👀 I’m interested in data handling and Automations.
 - 🌱 I’m currently learning data analytics.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 you can reach me with amitjsr831003@gmail.com